Matssim/Basic-C-Sharp-Projects/README.md

   <p>This is a code first console app that leverages the MS Entity framework to create a mock database that takes in input on students information and stores them as database objects</p>

 <h3 id="TwentyOne"><a href="https://github.com/Matssim/Basic-C-Sharp-Projects/tree/main/TwentyOne">Twentyone Game</a></h3>
   <p>This is a console app building on various C# comands, datatypes and operations that makes a basic twentyone/blackjack game.
-It also contains a separte class library structure that allows for other games to reuse pats of the code</p>
+It also contains a separte class library structure that allows for other games to reuse parts of the code</p>